nickerwalk/Jeopardy-Scraper/README.md

 https://yarnpkg.com/en/docs/install#windows-stable

-Run the following command to get the packages neccessary for the project
+Run the following command to get the packages neccessary for the project:

 yarn install

-Execute the project by executing the following command
+Execute the project by executing the following command:

-node scrape.js
+node jeopardy.js